s-ordunez/swe-demo-s23/README.md

 ### Lev 3 heading
 Here is an *ordered* list
-1.Item A
+1. Item A
-2.Item B
+2. Item B
-3.Item C
+3. Item C

 ### another Lev 3 heading
 Yey, some text.